beemabee/Factory_Prediction/README.md

    - Hyperparameter tuning
    - Model evaluation

-## Running the Streamlit Application
+## Running the Local Streamlit Application
 1. Ensure you have completed the model training step.
 2. Run the Streamlit app:
    ```